ShakirSofi/johnwlambert.github.io/index.md

 I am a Ph.D. student at Georgia Tech, advised by Professor [James Hays](https://www.cc.gatech.edu/~hays/).
 I completed my Bachelor's and Master's degrees in Computer Science at Stanford University in 2018, specializing in artificial intelligence.
 My research interests revolve around the semantic understanding of geometric data.

 I enjoy creating teaching materials for topics in computer vision, a field which relies heavily upon numerical optimization and statistical machine learning tools.
-I am

 You can reach me at johnlambert AT gatech DOT edu.
 Some of my code can be [found here](http://github.com/johnwlambert/).